tongchen-volatility/tongchen-volatility.github.io/README.md

 - Chen would like to talk/cooperate with all researchers/students who have common research interests.

 ## Research Interests
-- Volatility/Covariance Matrix Modeling; Financial Econometrics; Financial Engineering
+-  Financial Econometrics; Financial Engineering; Volatility/Covariance Matrix Modeling;

 ## Positions
 - Assistant professor, Department of Finance, School of Economics, Xiamen University, July 2021 - present